ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

  -15.749295    7.22214    -4.3954177  -3.5787518]
 ```

-In the output above the largest value is 7.22214 at position 7 so the model
+In the output above, the largest value is 7.22214 at position 7 so the model
 thinks the input image is the digit 7.